4 Tips To Fix WordPress Errors To Improve Your Site

 - A plugin or theme from an untrusted source could have been installed by you.
 It might be a source of infection if you purchased or installed a plugin from a third party platform you really were not familiar with or didn’t check out properly.

-- You may also trigger malware by have uploading a file from an infected device.
+- You may also trigger malware by uploading a file from a virus-infected Mac or any other device containing any other type of malware.
 Sometimes, it will spread to the files on the WordPress system when a device is infected.

 - In order to guess your username and password to break into your WordPress account, hackers may have used brute-force attacks and compromised the security of your site.